Skip to content

 To disable upstream mappings, set this to an empty string: "".
 This will effectively make AniBridge depend solely on your local custom mappings.

-A list of provider modules to load.
+A list of Python provider class paths to load.
 This is an advanced option to load additional library or list providers beyond the built-in options.
-Each module must be a valid provider Python package installed in the current environment.
+Each item should be a string in the format module.submodule.ClassName that points to a valid LibraryProvider or ListProvider subclass.

-For example, to load a hypothetical my_custom_provider module:
+For example, to load a hypothetical MyCustomProvider class from the my_providers module, you would set:

 web.enabled